-- 4.4.1.
-Zoning and special use permits for which vested rights as specified in Section 4.7 have not been secured shall expire automatically if, within one (1) year after the issuance of such permits: - 4.4.1.1.
-The use authorized by such permits has not commenced, in circumstances where no substantial construction, erection, alteration, excavation, demolition, or similar work is necessary before commencement of such use; or - 4.4.1.2.
+4.4.1.
+Zoning and special use permits for which vested rights as specified in Section 4.7 have not been secured shall expire automatically if, within one (1) year after the issuance of such permits:

+4.4.1.1.
+The use authorized by such permits has not commenced, in circumstances where no substantial construction, erection, alteration, excavation, demolition, or similar work is necessary before commencement of such use; or

+4.4.1.2.
 Less than ten (10) percent of the total cost of all construction, erection, alteration, excavation, demolition, or similar work on any development authorized by such permits has been completed on the site.
 With respect to phased development, this requirement shall apply only to the first phase.
 If construction of a subsequent stage has not begun within 365 calendar days (i.e., Phase 2 following completion of Phase 1), the permits for all subsequent phases shall expire.
-For example, if a development has five phases, the permits for Phases 2 through 5 would expire. - 4.4.2.
+For example, if a development has five phases, the permits for Phase 2 through 5 would expire.

+4.4.2.
 If after some physical alteration to land or structures begins and such work is discontinued for a period of one (1) year, then the zoning or special use permit authorizing such work shall immediately expire.
-However, expiration of the permit shall not affect the provisions of Section 4.5. - 4.4.3.
-Once the special use permit has been issued, and the use, or activity ceases for a period of 12 consecutive months.
-In such instance the special use permit shall become void.
-If a special use is determined by the Planning Director to be void, such determination shall be transmitted in writing to the applicant.
+However, expiration of the permit shall not affect the provisions of Section 4.5.

-- 4.4.4.
-The permit-issuing authority may extend for a period up to six (6) months the date when a zoning or special use permit would otherwise expire pursuant to subsections 4.4.1 or 4.4.2 if it concludes that (i) the permit has not yet expired, (ii) the permit recipient has proceeded with due diligence and in good faith, and (iii) conditions have not changed so substantially as to warrant a new application.
+4.4.4.
+The permit-issuing authority may extend for a period up to six (6) months the date when a zoning or special use permit would otherwise expire pursuant to G.S.
+160D-108 (d) (2) in compliance with 160D-403 subsections 4.4.1 or 4.4.2 if it concludes that (i) the permit has not yet expired, (ii) the permit recipient has proceeded with due diligence and in good faith, and (iii) conditions have not changed so substantially as to warrant a new application.
 Successive extensions may be granted through a quasi-judicial proceeding for periods up to six (6) months (for a total period not to exceed three (3) years) upon the same findings.
-All such extensions may be granted without resort to the formal processes and fees required for a new permit. - 4.4.5.
+All such extensions may be granted without resort to the formal processes and fees required for a new permit.

+4.4.5.
 For purposes of this section, the special use permit within the jurisdiction of the Town Council is issued when such board votes to approve the application and issue the permit.
-A zoning permit within the jurisdiction of the UDO Administrator is issued when the earlier of the following takes place: - 4.4.5.1.
-A copy of the fully executed permit or extension is delivered to the permit recipient and delivery is accomplished when the permit is hand delivered or mailed to the permit applicant; or - 4.4.5.2.
-The UDO Administrator notifies the permit applicant that the application has been approved and that all that remains before a fully executed permit can be delivered is for the applicant to take certain specified actions, such as having the permit executed by the property owner so it can be recorded if required (see Section 4.5.2). - 4.4.6.
-Notwithstanding any of the provisions of Article 9 (Nonconforming Situations), this section shall be applicable to permits issued prior to the date this section becomes effective. - 4.4.7.
+A zoning permit within the jurisdiction of the UDO Administrator is issued when the earlier of the following takes place:

+4.4.5.1.
+A copy of the fully executed permit or extension is delivered to the permit recipient and delivery is accomplished when the permit is hand delivered or mailed to the permit applicant; or

+4.4.5.2.
+The UDO Administrator notifies the permit applicant that the application has been approved and that all that remains before a fully executed permit can be delivered is for the applicant to take certain specified actions, such as having the permit executed by the property owner so it can be recorded if required (see Section 4.5.2).

+4.4.6.
+Notwithstanding any of the provisions of Article 9 (Nonconforming Situations), this section shall be applicable to permits issued prior to the date this section becomes effective.

+4.4.7.
 Special use permits for which vested rights have been secured in accordance with Section 4.7 shall expire at the end of the two-year vesting period.